ottogiron/node-hapi-seed/README.md

 ### Build automation

-The project template uses <a href="http://gulpjs.com/">Gulp</a> for buld automation.
+The project template uses <a href="http://gulpjs.com/">Gulp</a> for build automation.
 You can define tasks under the build/tasks folder, then you can run them from the command line e.g

 ```bash
 gulp serve